Dominican Republic–Mexico relations

-Dominican Republic–Mexico relations are the diplomatic relations between the Dominican Republic and Mexico.
+The nations of the Dominican Republic and Mexico established diplomatic relations in 1890.
 Both nations have over the years joined several multilateral forums and are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States and the United Nations.

 History

-The Dominican Republic and Mexico are two Latin American nations that were once colonized by the Spanish empire.
+The Dominican Republic and Mexico are two Latin American nations that were once colonized by the Spanish Empire.
 After both nations gained independence from Spain.
 In August 1886, Mexico appointed a resident consul in Santo Domingo.
 In March 1890, a treaty of 'Friendship, Navigation and Commerce' was signed between both nations.
 On 29 March 1929, both nations officially established diplomatic relations and in July of that year, both nations opened resident diplomatic legations in both nations capitals.

 Initial diplomatic relations between the two nations were unsteady due to several coup d'état, civil wars and foreign interventions; occurring in the Dominican Republic.
 From 1930 to 1938 and again in 1942 until his death in 1961; the Dominican Republic was ruled by President Rafael Trujillo.
 During this time period, relations between the two nations were cold at best.
 Mexico granted political asylum to several Dominican politicians and leading figures who were escaping persecuting in their country.
 After the death of Trujillo in 1961, relations improved between the two nations.
 In 1963, President Juan Bosch became the first Dominican head-of-state to visit Mexico.

 In April 1965, the United States government under President Lyndon B. Johnson feared that the Dominican Republic would turn into a 'second Cuba' after the assassination of Trujillo and sent in the marines to occupy the country.
 Mexico vehemently condemned American occupation of the country and Mexico did not participate in the OAS contingency force to oversee events in the country.
 Soon after the election of President Joaquín Balaguer, American marines pulled out of the country in July 1966 and diplomatic relations between Mexico and the Dominican Republic returned to normal.
 In 1982, President José López Portillo became the first Mexican head-of-state to pay an official visit to the Dominican Republic.
 There have been several high-level visits between leaders of both nations.

 Both nations are an active members of multinational organizations and have committed themselves to strengthen the legal framework in areas of common interest such as commercial; social development; and the recovery and restitution of cultural property.
+In October 2024, President Luis Abinader travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.